 Chatbot Examples: Travel & Hospitality

-We already know that AI is gonna be a game-changer for hospitality.
+We already know that AI is going to be a game-changer for hospitality.

 It also helps that easy accessibility to chatbots is a huge convenience to travelers on the go.

-Of course, hospitality is a broad industry, encompassing from travel to restaurants.
+Of course, hospitality is a broad industry, encompassing everything from transportation to restaurants.
 But chatbots are excelling at all of them.

-As far as hotels go, no one can compare to Marriot when it comes to Chatbot examples.
+As far as hotels go, no one can compare to Marriott when it comes to Chatbot examples.
 In my opinion, they have one of the best chatbots by far.

-Hotel guests cant text to request services, information about the hotel, listen to the brand’s playlist and connect with the front desk team during their stay, even when the guest is not on hotel property.
+Hotel guests can text to request services, information about the hotel, listen to the brand’s playlist, and connect with the front desk team during their stay.
+They can even do all of these things when they are not on hotel property.

 And it’s working: early studies show that 2 out of 3 Aloft guests are interacting with the ChatBotler.

-Outside of that, Marriott Rewards members can interact with bots on Facebook Messenger and Slack, and research and book travel at more than 4,700 hotels.
+Outside of that, Marriott Rewards members can interact with chatbots on Facebook Messenger and Slack to research and book travel at more than 4,700 hotels.

-Key Takeaways: When it comes to hotels, Chatbots are all about guest services.
-Whether it’s checking in and out or services and travel recommendations throughout a stay, hotels should be for ways to leverage Chatbots as an addition to typical front desk and concierge services.
+Key Takeaways: When it comes to hotels, these chatbot examples are all about guest services.
+Whether it’s checking in and out or services and travel recommendations throughout a stay, hotels should be looking for ways to leverage chatbots as an addition to typical front desk and concierge services.